mattarderne/firefox_explore/README.md

 ## Procrastinate

+This allows you to define a "bad list" of sites that you'd like to mark specifically (or use as a way to insert custom data into the sqlite db)

-1. Modify the `procrastinate.csv` file with the domains you want to include, you [this](http://localhost:3000/question/37) question to get your top 20 list.
+1. Modify the `procrastinate.csv` file with the domains you want to include, use [this](http://localhost:3000/question/37) question to get your top 20 list.
 2. Install sqlite with `pip install procrastinate/requirements.txt`
 3. Run `python procrastinate/procrastinate.py` to copy the lists to the `procrastinate.db`